SkylineCommunications/dataminer-docs/connector-help/connector_help/Tata Sky India Limited Sun Outage Manager.md

 ### Tree View

-The connector will create a tree view on the **General** pagewith a separate branch for every satellite/polarization combination.
+The connector will create a tree view on the **General** page with a separate branch for every satellite/polarization combination.
 Below it, an icon will be shown for each of the different services on that branch.

 If you click on a satellite position, extra information is displayed, as well as a **Service table**.
 This information is refreshed every hour.